Kong/kong/CONTRIBUTING.md

-# Contributing to Kong :monkey_face:
+# Contributing to Kong 🦍

 Hello, and welcome!
 Whether you are looking for help, trying to report a bug, thinking about getting involved in the project or about to submit a patch, this